 With proper planning, it is possible for you to avoid the public, time-consuming and costly process of probate.
 A financial planner can help you to understand the various strategies and tools available to ensure your assets are passed directly to your heirs, as you intend, and in a timely manner.
 This can include proper titling of assets, naming beneficiaries on insurance policies and retirement accounts and making use of trusts to hold and distribute assets outside of probate.

-About the Author: Lee F. Hediger is a co-founding director and chief compliance officer with Provenance Wealth Advisors, an Independent Registered Investment Advisor affiliated with Berkowitz Pollack Brant Advisors + CPAs, and a registered representative with Raymond James Financial Services.
-For more information, call (954) 712-8888 or email email@example.com.
+About the Author: Lee F. Hediger is a co-founding director with Provenance Wealth Advisors (PWA), an Independent Registered Investment Advisor affiliated with Berkowitz Pollack Brant Advisors + CPAs, and a registered representative with Raymond James Financial Services.
+For more information, call (954) 712-8888 or email firstname.lastname@example.org.

 Provenance Wealth Advisors, 515 E. Las Olas Blvd., Ft.
 Lauderdale, FL 33301 (954) 712-8888.